Chart Color Schemes

 Analysis of health metrics shows strong performance throughout Rowville - South.

-Both young and old age cohorts exhibit low prevalence of common health conditions.
-The rate of private health cover is fairly high at approximately 53% of the total population (~5,701 people).
-The most common medical conditions in the area are asthma and arthritis, impacting 7.5 and 6.3% of residents respectively.
-72.7% of residents declare themselves completely clear of medical ailments compared to 69.4% across Greater Melbourne.
-As of 2021, the area has 19.2% of residents aged 65 and over (2,054 people).
+Both young and old age cohorts saw low prevalence of common health conditions.
+The rate of private health cover was found to be fairly high at approximately 53% of the total population, which is around 5,701 people.
+The most common medical conditions in the area were asthma and arthritis, impacting 7.5 and 6.3% of residents respectively.
+Seventy-two point seven percent of residents declared themselves completely clear of medical ailments, compared to 69.4% across Greater Melbourne.
+Nineteen point two percent of residents are aged 65 and over, totaling 2,054 people.
 Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health